Zenitugo/microservice-app-CD/argocd-sync/readme.md

 # ARGOCD
 ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
-It enables developers to manage and deploy applications on Kubernetes clusters using Git repositories as the source of truth for defining the desired application state.
+It enables developers to manage and deploy applications on Kubernetes clusters using Git repositories as the source of truth for defining the desired application state. argocd (https://argo-cd.readthedocs.io/en/stable/getting_started/)

 ### ACCESSING ARGOCD DASHBOARD